On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables: Introduction

-In order to study the points in $\mathbb{Z}^2$ where the valuation of $f$ is exactly $1$, we observe the patterns occurring for various polynomials $f$ as shown in Figure \ref{fig:1}.
+Let us observe the patterns that occur for the points in $\mathbb{N}^2$ at which the valuation of $f$ is exactly $1$, for various polynomials $f$.
+This is shown in Figure \ref{fig:1}.

-These seem to encode some elements of randomness which we try to quantify further by studying the properties of indicator random variables $Y_{x,y}$ defined in Section \ref{sec3}.
-To summarize, these variables are identically distributed Bernoulli random variables with probability $1/p$ and are pairwise independent most of the time.
+The points missing from $C_f(\mathbb{F}_p)$ in the various $p \times p$ squares seem to exhibit some element of randomness.
+In order to quantify this, we first study the properties of indicator random variables $Y_{x,y}$ in Section \ref{sec3}.
+In summary, for each $(x,y) \in C_f(\mathbb{F}_p)$, we define a random variable $Y_{x,y}$ that indicates which translates of $(x,y)$ into a random $p \times p$ square have valuation greater than $1$.
+These random variables are identically distributed Bernoulli random variables with probability $1/p$, though they are not always pairwise independent.